netdrones/nerf_pl/README.md

 sh +x bin/train.sh -i </path/to/my-dataset> -c
 ```

+Note that if you're not using an Android Pixel phone to take the images, the `-c` flag is currently not supported.

 #### :warning: IMPORTANT: Automatic Dataset Cleaning

 In the case that the images in `<my-dataset>` were taken with the PixPole Android camera setup,